yorkshire-steve/leveled-hotbackup-s3-sync/README.md

 make localstack
 ```

-The `--endpoint` or `-e` parameter can then be passed to the python script to use a different S3 endpoint URL.
+The `s3_endpoint` config parameter can then be passed to the python script to use a different S3 endpoint URL.
 ```
 python -m leveled_hotbackup_s3_sync -l /local/path/to/leveled -s s3://bucket/hotbackup/ -e http://localhost:4566
 ```